nlmatics/nlmatics.github.io/docs/_posts/2020-03-12-Boolean Question Answering with Neutral Labels.md

 **1) Converting to phrases improves accuracy for MNLI.**

 We tested the accuracy for roberta.large.mnli on the boolq dev set.
 Like the boolq training set, the BoolQ dev set only contains True/False labels, so any Neutral predictions by any model is wrong.
-Here, we treated the entail prediction as the True label and contradict prediction as the False label. **With question words,** the accuracy was **54%**, and **with phrases** the accuracy was **60%.**
+Here, we treated the entail prediction as the True label and contradict prediction as the False label. **With question words,** the accuracy was **27%** since the model predicted neutral for the majority of the samples, and **with phrases** the accuracy was bumped to **60%.**

 **2) RoBERTa achieves state of the art accuracy on boolean question answering.**

 We trained roberta.mnli on top of BoolQ without neutral samples and obtained an accuracy of 85.84% on the boolq dev set.
-This beats the benchmark set in the paper of 80.4%, which fine-tunes a BERT-MNLI model on BoolQ.
+This beats the benchmark set in the BoolQ paper of 80.4%, which fine-tunes a BERT-MNLI model on BoolQ.

 ## Results and Discussion

-Our final results beats the benchmark set in the BoolQ paper by 3% with the added ability to predict neutral, while remembering general entailment information as evidenced by our models performance on the mnli mismatched dev set.
-Removing the artificial neutrals in the training process drops the accuracy for neutral predictions.
-Accuracy on boolq dev set was 83.82% and accuracy on mnli mismatched was 0.84.45%, a 6 percent drop from the baseline of 90% from roberta-mnli.
+Our final results beats the benchmark set in the BoolQ paper by 3.4% with the added ability to predict neutral, while remembering general entailment information as evidenced by our models performance on the mnli mismatched dev set.
+Accuracy on boolq dev set was 83.82% and accuracy on mnli mismatched was 84.45%, a 6 percent drop from the baseline of 90.2% from roberta.large.mnli.

 _A comparison of flat accuracies_